jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * I add an `assert statement`_ for a string_ (anything in :ref:`quotes`)

   .. code-block:: python
-    :lineno-start: 33
+    :lineno-start: 19
-    :emphasize-lines: 5
+    :emphasize-lines: 7

-            a_float = 0.0
+        def test_assertion_error_w_none(self):
+            assert None is None
+            assert False is not None
+            assert True is not None
+            assert 0 is not None
-            assert a_float is not None
+            assert 0.0 is not None
-            self.assertIsNotNone(a_float)

             assert 'a string' is None